erikw/restic-automatic-backup-scheduler/README.md

 ## 1. Create Backblaze B2 account

-First, see this official Backblaze [tutorial](https://help.backblaze.com/hc/en-us/articles/115002880514-How-to-configure-Backblaze-B2-with-Restic-on-Linux) on restic, and follow the instructions ("Create Backblaze account with B2 enabled") there on how to create a new B2 bucket.
+First, see this official Backblaze [tutorial](https://help.backblaze.com/hc/en-us/articles/4403944998811-Quickstart-Guide-for-Restic-and-Backblaze-B2-Cloud-Storage) on restic, and follow the instructions ("Create Backblaze account with B2 enabled") there on how to create a new B2 bucket.
+In general, you'd want a private bucket, without B2 encryption (restic does the encryption client side for us) and without the object lock feature.

-Take note of the your account ID, application key and password for the next steps.
+Take note of the your account ID and application key for the next steps.
+It's a good idea to create a separate application key that has access only to the newly created b2 bucket you created.

 ## 2. Configure your B2 account locally